dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 > **Note**
 >
-> The "charts" and "reportTables" APIs will be entirely replaced by the "visualizations" API by release 2.37.
+> The "charts" and "reportTables" APIs are deprecated.
+We recommend using the "visualizations" API instead.

     /api/interpretations/reportTable/yC86zJxU1i1
     /api/interpretations/chart/ZMuYVhtIceD